 Here are some of the other blogs and websites I have been reading to do my research on this topic if you are interested:

 Have you tried making non-dairy yogurt with coconut milk or almond milk?
 How did it turn out?
-Do you have any tips or tricks to give me?
-I would love to hear from you!
+Please share in the comments below!

 Update!
 November 18, 2011: I made this recipe again yesterday and it came out perfect!
 I realized my mistake from last time.
 I didn’t heat the coconut milk with the agar agar well enough.
 This time I heated it a bit longer and made sure it was all dissolved.
 The consistency of the finished yogurt is almost exactly like store bought coconut yogurt!
 I’m very excited I have perfected this one.